Draft Freedom of Expression Statement consultation

 Timeline

-Waipapa Taumata Rau, University of Auckland fulfils its role as critic and conscience of society through the preservation and enhancement of freedom of expression and academic freedom.
-Our university is a place where diverse cultures, identities, ethnicities and value systems contribute to research and teaching, and related activities.
-Respect for everyone’s ability to express diverse views and a commitment to civil discourse is critical to our function.
-To fulfil these commitments, the University actively fosters and supports lawful and constructive debate by its staff and students on any issue, including with the participation of external speakers invited by a staff member, a recognised student association or club.
-The University may reasonably regulate the time, place, and manner of expression to ensure that it does not disrupt the ordinary activities of the University.
+Waipapa Taumata Rau, University of Auckland fulfils a role as a critic and conscience of society through the protection and promotion of freedom of expression and academic freedom.
+Our university is a place where diverse cultures, identities, ethnicities and value systems contribute to research, teaching, and related activities.
+Respect for everyone’s right to express their views and a commitment to civil discourse are critical to our function.
+The University actively fosters and supports lawful and constructive debate by its staff and students on any topic, including with the participation of external speakers invited by a staff member, or a recognised student association or student club.
+The University may reasonably regulate the time, place, and manner of expression so that the ordinary activities of the University are not unduly disrupted.

-The University may make provisions and statements on matters directly related to university roles, functions and duties, including the wellbeing and safety of staff and students, financial and resource management, sustainability, and equity.
-It may also comment on its obligations related to Te Tiriti o Waitangi as laid out in the Education and Training Act 2020.
-It will not take positions on matters that do not directly relate to university roles, functions or duties.
+The University, as an institution, will not take public positions on matters that do not directly concern university roles, functions or duties.
+Official University spokespeople may make public statements on matters directly related to university roles, functions or duties, including the wellbeing and safety of staff and students, financial and resource management, sustainability, equity, and university obligations related to Te Tiriti o Waitangi as laid out in the Education and Training Act 2020.
+Institutional neutrality is not a retreat from important conversations, but a commitment to creating an environment where such conversations can freely take place.